 Approximately 50% of the total square footage of postsecondary education facilities is nearly 40 years old or older.
-While these older buildings may be structurally sound and not pose a danger to occupants, it is questionable whether they remain functional and compatible with the education or research responsibilities of the campus.
+While these older buildings may be structurally sound and do not pose a danger to occupants, it is questionable whether they remain functional and compatible with the education or research responsibilities of the campus.
 Oftentimes, the age of the building is directly related to the reported condition of the structure.
-According to Regents' 2015 data, approximately 20% of buildings were in need of some level of restoration to bring the buildings back to current acceptable standards.
+According to Regents' 2015 data, approximately 20% of buildings were in need of some level of restoration to bring the buildings up to current acceptable standards.

+Percent of Space Constructed by Decade

-Date of Construction Gross Square Footage Percent of Total Area
+Date of Construction Gross Square Footage Percent of Total Are

-Unknown 639,001 1%
+Unknown 639,001 19

 Pre-1920 437,311 1%

 1920-1939 4,192,248 6%

 1940-1959 6,570,476 10%

 1960-1979 22,509,842 33%

 1980-1999 15,885,105 23%

 2000-present 18,619,175 27%

 Grand Total 68,853,158 100%

 A serious problem institutions face involves the repair of older building systems.
 In some instances, replacement parts no longer exist due to the age of a particular system, leading to a need for costly replacement of an entire system.
-Building codes are dynamic in nature and require institutions to be vigilant in ensuring that the students, faculty and staff have access to suitable space for the delivery of services and instruction.
+Building codes are dynamic in nature and require institutions to be vigilant in ensuring that the students, faculty and staff have access to suitable and safe space for the delivery of services and instruction.
 Older facilities tend to face a greater challenge of staying current with code compliance.
-For a list of code violations and/or deficiencies, please visit the following link: www.regents.la.gov/page/619Response.
+Data supplied to the Board of Regents by the institutions indicate that there were a number of code violations cited which could lead to costly litigation.
+For a reported list of code violations and/or deficiencies, please visit the following link: www.regents.la.gov/page/619Response.